djplaner/memex/sense/Design/canvas/canvas-workarounds.md

 - [Canvas course section on userscripts](https://learn.canvas.net/courses/1176/pages/1-dot-3-1-userscripts-and-script-managers)
 - [Canvancements - Canvas Enhancements](https://community.canvaslms.com/t5/Higher-Ed-Canvas-Users/Canvancements-Canvas-Enhancements/ba-p/246997)
     List of resources from the one guy.
+- [Sort the roster](https://github.com/jamesjonesmath/canvancement/tree/master/roster/sort-roster) - sort course roster by any of the columns (one of the Canvnacments)

 ## Canvas Issues

 - [Accruate bredcrumb trail in Modules](https://community.canvaslms.com/t5/Idea-Conversations/Accurate-Breadcrumb-Trail-in-Modules/idi-p/379129/page/4)
 - Modules collapse by default
-- No next page on last item of module
 - No nested modules
 - [bulk upload of pages outside HTML editor](https://community.canvaslms.com/t5/Idea-Conversations/Bulk-upload-of-pages-created-in-an-outside-HTML-editor/idi-p/450488) - includes a comment with a Python script to do it
+- [sort the roster]
+- No next page on last item of module

 ## Modules